My Left Nut (TV series)

-My Left Nut is a Northern Irish comedy-drama television miniseries produced by Rollem Productions for BBC Three.
-Based on the stage-play of the same name by Michael Patrick & Oisín Kearney, and drawing heavily on Patrick's own teenage years, the series follows 15-year old Mick (Nathan Quinn O'Rawe) as he discovers a swelling on his left testicle.
+My Left Nut is an Irish comedy-drama television miniseries produced by Rollem Productions for BBC Three.
+Based on the stage-play of the same name by Michael Patrick and Oisín Kearney, and drawing heavily on Patrick's own teenage years, the series follows 15-year old Mick (Nathan Quinn O'Rawe) as he discovers a swelling on his left testicle.
 The series was written by Patrick and Kearney and directed by Paul Gay.

 The series was released on BBC Three and BBC iPlayer in the United Kingdom on 1 March 2020, followed by weekly airings on BBC One.

 Premise

-The series follows teenager Mick as he attempts to deal with his home and school life after discovering a swelling on his left testicle.
-His father having died years previously, Mick confides in his mother (Sinead Keenan) as he plucks up the courage to go to the doctor - all whilst trying to keep his swollen testicle from his friends Tommy and Conor, and his prospective girlfriend Rachael.
+The series follows teenager Mick as he navigates home and school life after discovering a swelling on his left testicle.
+With his father having died years earlier, Mick confides in his mother (Sinead Keenan) while building up the courage to visit the doctor – all while trying to hide his condition from his friends, Tommy and Conor, and his prospective girlfriend, Rachael.